Les Wexner: Association with Jeffrey Epstein

-L Brands shareholders filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that Wexner, among others, created an "entrenched culture of misogyny, bullying, and harassment", and was aware of abuses being committed by Jeffrey Epstein, which breached Wexner's fiduciary duty to the company and devalued the brand.
-The complaint also names Wexner's wife, current chair Sarah E. Nash, and former marketing officer Ed Razek, whose "widely known misconduct" was allegedly allowed at the company.
-On July 30, 2021, L Brands agreed to a $90 million settlement to resolve derivative lawsuits stemming from claims that combine Ohio and Delaware actions.
+Following the passage of the 2025 Epstein Files Transparency Act, Wexner faced additional public scrutiny.
+In January 2026, Wexner was subpoenaed by the US House Oversight Committee of Congress to sit for a deposition.
+In February 2026, Wexner was named as being on a July 2019 list of potential Epstein co-conspirators within an FBI email.
+However, according Epstein victim's lawyer Brad Edwards, there is no evidence to suggest that "Wexner was in Epstein’s company at the time of his crimes".

-In the media
+In popular culture

+Wexner is referenced in the 2010 film The Social Network, during a scene in which Sean Parker (Justin Timberlake) tells Mark Zuckerberg (Jesse Eisenberg) a parable about Roy Raymond and his founding of Victoria's Secret.

-In 2022, he was mentioned in the pop song "Victoria's Secret", for profiting off women and contributing to their toxic body ideals.
+In 2022, he was mentioned in the pop song "Victoria's Secret," for profiting off women and contributing to their toxic body ideals.
 When Jax sings that "I know Victoria's secret, and girl, you wouldn't believe.
-She's an old man who lives in Ohio making money off of girls like me", she refers to Wexner.
+She's an old man who lives in Ohio making money off of girls like me", she is referring to Wexner.

 Wexner's relationship with Epstein was one of the subjects of the 2022 Hulu documentary Victoria's Secret: Angels and Demons.

 Philanthropy

 In 1989, Wexner and his mother Bella were the first to make a $1 million personal donation to the United Way.
 Both of their names were inscribed in marble and are on display in the lobby of the United Way Headquarters in Alexandria, Virginia.
 Wexner was listed by Forbes in 2017, the wealthiest of seven billionaires from Ohio who made the list.
 He was a major funder of the Wexner Center for the Arts at the Ohio State University, which is named in honor of his father.

-Wexner explained that because "growing up, my folks moved around a lot, and I never got a good Jewish education", he felt unprepared to take leadership roles in his Orthodox Jewish community.
-So, in 1985, he joined Rabbi Herbert A. Friedman to establish the Wexner Foundation's first core program, aimed "to educate Jewish communal leaders in the history, thought, traditions, and contemporary challenges of the Jewish people".
+Wexner said that because "growing up, my folks moved around a lot, and I never got a good Jewish education", he felt unprepared to take leadership roles in his Orthodox Jewish community.
+So, in 1985, he joined Rabbi Herbert A. Friedman to establish the Wexner Foundation's first core program, aimed "to educate Jewish communal leaders in the history, thought, traditions, and contemporary challenges of the Jewish people."